1st Legislature of the Third Portuguese Republic

 The 1st Legislature of the Third Portuguese Republic (I Legislatura da Terceira República Portuguesa) ran from 3 June 1976 to 12 November 1980.
 The composition of the Assembly of the Republic, the legislative body of Portugal, was determined by the results of the 1976 legislative election, held on 25 April 1976.

 This was the only legislature where the composition changed mid-term due to another election, when the 1979 legislative election, held on 2 December 1979, was called after a period of governmental instability, with the resignation of Mário Soares government in 1978, plus the fall of two Presidential appointed Prime Ministers also in 1978 and 1979.
 President António Ramalho Eanes dissolved the Assembly in September 1979 and called an election for 2 December 1979.
-Due to the then Fixed-term Parliament rules, another election had to be held at end of the 4-year term of the legislature, in 1980.
+Due to the decree that approved the Constitution, which stipulated that the first legislature had a fixed date of completion on 14 October 1980, another election had to be held at end of the legislature in 1980.